lhartung/pulseaudio-snap/docs/access-from-other-snaps.md

 To allow other snaps to play or record audio, or to use other PulseAudio features, the *pulseaudio* interface must be used.
-Apart from using this interface, a few other things need to be considered in order to get playback or recording working.
+Apart from using this interface, a few other things need to be considered in order to get playback or recording to work.
 These are

- 1. Define a pulseaudio interface plug for your application in the application snapcraft.yaml.
+ 1. Define a pulseaudio interface plug for your application in the application's snapcraft.yaml.
  2. Set necessary environment variables for each application which communicates with PulseAudio.

 ## Define Pulseaudio Interface Plug

-To use the *pulseaudio* interface you need first to define a plug with it in your *snapcraft.yaml* for all relevant applications:
+To use the *pulseaudio* interface you need to first define a plug with it in your *snapcraft.yaml* for all relevant applications:

 ```text
 name: my-audio-snap